drenriquez/electron-angular-material/README.md

 ## Build

-Run `make`  for electron-forge make  the project.
+Run `npm run make`  for electron-forge make  the project.
 The build artifacts will be stored in the `out/` directory.

 ## Running unit tests